 Knowing what caused a problem can avoid causing a similar problem again and understanding the consequences can help explain any erroneous behavior.
 For instance, during debugging, one can compare the consequences of a fixed problem with the new one.

 6. A good commit message explains how it achieves its goal.

 On occasions where it’s unclear, explaining the how benefits the reader (e.g. some high-level algorithm is encoded in the change) and highlights the importance of knowing it.

 Add a first pass client stat for bandwidth Bandwidth is extrapolated from a month sample.
 From there we get the average number of bytes per pageview for each blog.
 This data is cached in means.json.
 All the code for generating the data in means.json is in the static methods of the class.

 Above, we explain the algorithm for guessing bandwidth data.
 This avoids requiring a future reader to use time and energy in extracting this information from the commit.

 7. If the subject line of a commit message contains the word and or in other way lists more than one item, the commit is probably too large.
 Split it.

 Make your commits as small as possible.
-If you notice a coding style problem while fixing a bug, make a note and fix it after you fix the bug.
-If you are fixing a bug and you notice another bug, make a note and fix the second bug in another commit.
+If you notice a coding style problem (e.g. white space changes) or another bug while fixing a bug, make a note to fix it afterwards in a separate commit.

-11. A good commit message gives props and references relevant tickets.
+9. A good commit message gives props and references for more context.